falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 ## Go Plugin SDK Walkthrough
 The [Go SDK](https://github.com/falcosecurity/plugin-sdk-go) provides prebuilt constructs and definitions that help developing plugins by abstracting all the complexities related to the bridging between the C and the Go runtimes.
 The Go SDK takes care of satisfying all the plugin framework requirements without having to deal with the low-level details, by also optimizing the most critical code paths.

-The SDK allows developers to choose either from a low-level set of abstractions, or from a more high-level set of packages designed for simplicy and ease of use.
-The best way to approach the Go SDK is to start by importing few high-level packages, which is enough to satisfy the majority of use cases.
+The SDK allows developers to choose either from a low-level set of abstractions, or from a more high-level set of packages designed for simplicity and ease of use.
+The best way to approach the Go SDK is to start by importing a few high-level packages, which is enough to satisfy the majority of use cases.

 This section documents the Go SDK at a high-level, please refer to the [official Go SDK documentation](https://github.com/falcosecurity/plugin-sdk-go) for deeper details.

 ### Architecture of the Go SDK

 Since Falcosecurity plugins run in a C runtime, the Go SDK has been designed to abstract most of the complexity related to writing C-compliant code acceptable by the plugin framework, so that developers can focus on writing Go code only.

 ![plugin_sdk_go_architecture](/docs/images/plugin_sdk_go_architecture.png)

-At a high level, the SDK is on top of three fundamendal package with different levels of abstractions:
+At a high level, the SDK is on top of three fundamental packages with different levels of abstractions:

 1. Package `sdk` is a container for all the basic types, definitions, and helpers that are reused across all the SDK parts.